- Latin America

 Pros & Cons of Teaching & Living in Hanoi, Vietnam

-By Abby Moore
+Written by: Abby Moore

 There are positives and negatives about living anyplace in the world.
 Below are several Pros and Cons about living and teaching English in Hanoi, Vietnam.
 If you ask me the pros of life in this historic city outweigh the cons by far.
 The food alone!
 Need I say more?